nishithsharma9/gradientDescent/README.md

 # gradientDescent
-This code implements the gradient descent aglorithm with linea logistic regression and sigmoid function
+This code implements the gradient descent aglorithm with linear logistic regression and sigmoid function.